FahmidulHaquee/AMI-Data-Cleaning/README.md

 ## Data

 The data used in this analysis has been added to the repository.
 Please note that it is a large file (>20MB) and contains over 200,000 rows of data relating to hourly consumption of water for a large number of consumers in the Californian state.
+The data is anonymised, implying that there is no reference to personal information regarding the residents consuming the data.
+The dataset is made up of a number of columns, with the most pertinent being the columns 2, 3, 4 and 5 which relate to the meter no., datetime stamp, incremental consumption, and cumulative consumption.
+The meter no. is unique for each resident, and enables us to differentiate between different consumers.
+The datetime stamp indicates the time and date at which the incremental data was sent.
+The incremental consumption indicates relatively how much more water the user has consumed since data was lost sent from the meter.

 ## Workbooks